 Marie Curie Postdoc: AI and the Future of Work

 I am a Marie Curie Postdoctoral Fellow (MSCA-IndiviualFellowship-EF-ST-Standard EF) at Rotterdam School of Management.
-I investigate the future of work with the aim to respond to this burning question: "How to guide organizations in responsibly transforming work when adopting AI?" to unleash AI innovative potential and ensure a bright future for workers.
+I am currently visiting Monash University, the Emerging Technologies Research Lab, where I am invited by Prof Sarah Pink.
+I investigate the future of work with the aim to respond to this burning question: "How to guide organizations in responsibly transforming work when adopting AI?"
+This question calls, among others, for the understanding of identity-related processes that are at play when workers evolve in technologically-driven contexts.

 I am the HBSF "Fellow in the Spotlight" for the month of April.
 You can watch my interview here.